SEC Subpoena, FINRA OTR – What do I do?

 The witness will also be told that he cannot “go off the record” and that only the staff can direct the reporter to stop recording the session.
 This is a true statement, but witnesses should be advised of one salient fact — whether the reporter records the statement or not, the staff can use anything that is said.
 In other words, a witness is never “off the record.”

 An examination typically begins with a series of general questions.
 Depending on the responses, these may take more than an hour to complete.
-General questions vary based on the type of investigation, but may include not only the include the witness’ name; date of birth; home and office addresses and telephone numbers; social security number; names of all immediate family members; full employment history, including job descriptions and dates of employment; complete educational background and identification of any securities- or business-related courses taken; all licenses held and when obtained; any disciplinary proceedings in which the witness was named; every occasion in which the witness has testified under oath; details of all lawsuits and arbitrations in which the witness was a party; involvement with any public companies; and the location of all brokerage accounts and bank accounts controlled by the witness.
+General questions vary based on the type of investigation, but may include not only the witness’ name; date of birth; home and office addresses and telephone numbers; social security number; names of all immediate family members; full employment history, including job descriptions and dates of employment; complete educational background and identification of any securities- or business-related courses taken; all licenses held and when obtained; any disciplinary proceedings in which the witness was named; every occasion in which the witness has testified under oath; details of all lawsuits and arbitrations in which the witness was a party; involvement with any public companies; and the location of all brokerage accounts and bank accounts controlled by the witness.

 Background Questionnaire – Perjury Trap?

-FINRA ses a “background questionnaire” which it requests the witness submit prior to the OTR, which speeds up the questioning, but requires the witness to spend more time on background, as the questionnaire is more detailed than any examiner could reasonably ask during an OTR.
+FINRA uses a “background questionnaire” which it requests the witness submit prior to the OTR, which speeds up the questioning, but requires the witness to spend more time on background, as the questionnaire is more detailed than any examiner could reasonably ask during an OTR.

 The background questionnaire is important, as it is a sworn statement.
 We have been involved in cases where even a minor error in the questionnaire turns into a cause celebre for the Staff, who may argue that the witness has committed perjury, in an attempt to rattle the witness.
 Fortunately, I am unaware of any case where FINRA brought a proceeding over an alleged false statement in a questionnaire, but the threat of such a proceeding is an unnecessary distraction for the witness.
 I have witnessed FINRA staff making such a threat, although they did not follow through.
-It is better to make that questionnaire as accurate as possible and avoid the nonsense.
+It is better to make that questionnaire as accurate as possible and avoid nonsense.

 The Examination